A Muslima's Guide To Dealing With The Loss Of Parents

-I think it is beneficial to remember that this life is not our abode, it is only a 'stop over.'
+It is beneficial to remember that this life is not our abode, it is only a “stop over”.
 We are not meant to stay here.
 Since we entered this world, we have been drawing closer to leaving it.
 This world is a place of trial.
 It is the place where we are to be tested.
 It is full of suffering, pain, and injustice.
-Why would we want to stay here anyway?
+Why would we want this world as our place anyway?

-It also helps to remember that our relatives don't belong to us, even if we are married to them or gave birth to them, etc., they belong to Allah, and He will bring them back to Him whenever He deems best.
-It is like someone lending us something, how can we complain when they take it back - it was their's from the start.
+It also helps to remember that our loved ones do not belong to us, even if we share blood with them, marry them, or give birth to them, they belong to Allah, and He will bring them back to Him whenever He deems best.
+Think of it as someone lending you something, how can you complain when they take it back - it was their's from the start.

 The time with them was a gift to us from Allah SWT that we should cherish and be grateful for.
 When Allah takes our loved ones back, it is also part of His testing us.
 Thus we should be sure to remain patient, and by doing so, we can obtain great Mercy from Him SWT.

-It may ease your heart to be reminded that the believers will be reunited in Jannah, and after that, there is no separation.
+It may ease our hearts to be reminded that the believers will be reunited in Jannah, and after that, there is no separation.
 Alhamdullilah it is the mercy of Allah SWT that time brings healing.
 And that after every hardship is ease.
 Allah SWT says,

 “We will surely test you with something of fear and hunger, and the loss of wealth and lives and the fruits (of your toil), but give glad tidings to those who patiently persevere, who say—when afflicted with calamity—“To God We belong, and to Him we shall return!”
 They are on those whom descend blessings from their Lord, and Mercy.
 Such are the RIGHTLY guided.” - Quran 2:155-157